MilkerLiu/MKTagEditor/README.md

 ## Functions

-* show and edit mode you can choice by set `editable`
+* show and edit mode you can choice by set `editable`.
-* you can custome some view attr, like `tagSpace`, `tagFontSize`, `padding`, eg.
+* you can custome some view attr, like `tagSpace`, `tagFontSize`, `padding`.
-* you can custome tag style by rewrite delegate funcions
+* you can custome tag style by rewrite delegate funcions.

 ```obj-c
 // MKTagView can edit, normal style